JoinColony/colonyJS/docs/_Intro_LocalSetup.md

 }
 ```

 *Note: You can specify different colonyNetwork versions with the `--specific` option added to any of the `service` commands.
 The default version is using the [glider-rc.1](https://github.com/JoinColony/colonyNetwork/tree/glider-rc.1) release.
-Using `develop` is not recommended if you are using colonyJS because colonyJS will not yet have an official release that supports an unreleased version of the colonyNetwork.*
+Using `develop` is not recommended if you are using colonyJS because colonyJS will not yet have an official release that supports an unreleased version of the colonyNetwork smart contracts.*

 ## Add colonyJS